Source

 Some of the questions may seem a bit tricky, but they just illustrate the several brain idiosyncrasies that affect our decision making process in our daily activities.

-I also goofed on some of the questions too, and I guess it's alright to do that a couple of times so long as the information manages to seep in.
+also goofed on some of the questions too, and I guess it's alright to do that a

 Due to the way our brain works, we have a tendency to see only what we want to see and this has huge implications especially if you are in the business world where you have to relate with customers, competitors, etc. Also if you are in a position to influence or make critical decisions then it becomes a big issue.